 New York, NY 10003

-I’m still in the process of preparing the shop for re-opening.
-When I do, I’ll likely follow my former opening hours of 1–7 pm, six days a week (with the closed day varying from week to week).
-Please call ahead to check for weekly variations in my hours; the schedule will be here on my website, on my voicemail, and posted in front of the shop.
-I’d also be happy to make an appointment to open the shop at a time that’s convenient for you.
-Please ask about Gift Certificates and Registry.
+The shop recently reopened at this new location.
+My usual hours are 1–7 pm, six days a week (with the closed day varying from week to week).
+Please call ahead to check for weekly variations the schedule; my hour are here on my website, on my voicemail, and posted in front of the shop.
+I’d also be happy to make an appointment at a time convenient for you.

 Worldwide shipping, gift certificates, registries, and free gift wrapping always available!